DjangoGirls/djangogirls/resources/text/launch.md

-# Django Girls: Free Django workshop for women at EuroPython!
+# Free Django workshop for women at EuroPython!

 __Django Girls is an initiative that is aiming to introduce 19 women who never code before to the world of technology and increase the diversity of European Python community.
 During [EuroPython 2014 in Berlin](http://europython.eu/), we're going to organize one-day workshops and invite girls from all over Europe to join us and learn how to build the internet using HTML, CSS, Python and Django.__